Caught in the Light of His Eyes

 “Not much chance of that,” says the pretty woman’s companion, grinning.

 “Listen, you know what Keith told me?
 Keith told me that he truly believes that you were Matthew’s great love…no, no don’t try and deny it because I completely agree with him.
-Matthew floundered after you left, did some pretty stupid shit and sure, some of his best work, but still, he drank way too much, drugged way too mindlessly, partied way too hard and, as I understand it, drove that fucking Phantom Roadster of his like a maniac, in a desperate attempt to numb himself to the loss of what he had so carelessly thrown away.
+Matthew floundered after you left, did some seriously stupid shit once he'd come back to New York.
+And sure, some of his best paintings, but still, he drank way too much, drugged way too mindlessly, partied way too hard and, as I understand it, drove that fucking Phantom Roadster of his like a maniac, in a desperate attempt to numb himself to the loss of what he had so carelessly thrown away.
 You.
 And, as you know, it took him a long long long time to find his way back again.
 He loved Keith, he cared a great deal about me, but his passion was always you.
-He just could never tell you out of…oh, I don’t know…fear maybe…guilt…the fact .that you wouldn’t speak to him from 1972 to 1985 maybe?
+He just could never tell you out of…oh, I don’t know…fear maybe…guilt.
+That you wouldn’t speak to him from 1972 to 1985 maybe?
 I just don’t know.”

 “He loved you--”

 “No, never.
-I know because I let it slip a couple of times that I loved him and neither time did he answer me back in kind.
+You know how I know?
+Because, silly me, I let it slip a couple of times that I loved him and neither time did he answer me back in kind.
 He wrapped his arms around me, he held me tight, but he never said the words.
 Never.
 I have no sound of them in my mind, understand?
 It was enough for him to love both you and Keith.
-That was as far as his conventional upbringing, no matter how hard he fought against that, could take him.
-There wasn’t any way for him to love me as well, but he did care very much for me and that was enough, yeah?
+That was as far as his strict, 1940s, east Texas upbringing, no matter how hard he fought against that, could take him.
+There wasn’t any way for him to love me as well.
+But he did care very much for me and that was enough, yeah?
 That was plenty.

-“Why,” the sweet-faced man chirped up, “would Keith compromise his--”
+“Why,” the sweet-faced man questioned, “would Keith compromise his--”

-“He told me it was because the more he thought about it the more he realized that I was good for Matthew, that in some aspects of his life, Matthew needed to feel himself as a rebel, as a rule-breaker, as something of an outsider.
+“He told me that it was because the more he thought about it the more he realized that I was good for Matthew.
+That in some aspects of his life, Matthew needed to feel himself as a rebel, as a rule-breaker, as something of an outsider.
 Not conventional.
-The way he had always been in his art.
+The way he had always been in his art, a rule-breaker, on the edge.
+A Big Deal.
 And by having me he could, at least to some extent, still feel himself to be all those things.
 And I was safe.
 Very very safe because of my terribly sweet, terribly understanding, terribly compassionate others you see standing before you.
-Keith told me that he doesn’t believe that he and Matthew would have made it longer than six years, which up until then had been Matthew’s outside duration with any guy except you, Jaxon, if not for me.
-I kept him from wandering.
+Keith told me that he doesn’t believe that he and Matthew would have made it longer than six years, which up until then had been Matthew’s outside duration with any guy except you, Jaxon, if not for me Let alone the couple of decades they did make it because I kept him from wandering.
 I don’t say I believe him, I’m just telling you what Keith told me and what did in fact come to pass in real life.
 So, maybe not so much of a compromise, yeah?”
 Rhetorical, man.
+And I see the sweet-faced man duck his head and smile.

-“And so, now for my run at the Finish Line with Reason Three of the three reasons why, which is all about now, which is all about just exactly what is happening now.
-But back then, at the time, the understanding of this came very slowly to me.
+“And so, now for my run at the Finish Line with Reason Three of the three whys, which is all about now, which is all about just exactly what is happening now.
+But back then, on that fine late summer afternoon, the understanding of this reason came very slowly to me.
 When I finally did realize what this reason was, I didn’t want to say the words to him, but he made me, understanding that doing so would make it alright.
-So, I told him that Reason #3 was about me giving back the necklace to you after he had died, but even as I said it then, I also realized, told him, that that was only a part of it, that it was also about bringing me to you, in friendship, in companionship, maybe even a little bit in love.”
+So, I told him that Reasons why #3 was about me giving back the necklace to you after he had died.
+But even as I said it then, I also realized, told him, that that was only a part of it, that it was also about bringing me to you, in friendship, in companionship, maybe even a little bit in love.”
 Jaxon turned to my others then who, as one beautiful chorus, grinned at to him.
 They know, they understand.
 It’s who I am.
 Who we are.

-“From that day to this, for 10 years, I have imagined it --once Matthew dies I give Jaxon the necklace, and I have lived it, every single day of it --once Matthew dies I give Jaxon the necklace, reliving it again and again --once Matthew dies I give Jaxon the necklace, so many times it had become like a thing already done.
-So, while this action I take hurts me deeply, costs me dearly, it hurts less, costs less than you might imagine, especially if you will accept my offer of friendship, of companionship.
-Still, it is an action I have already taken a thousand times with you, with your response the only unknown.
+“From that day to this, for 10 years, I have imagined it --once Matthew dies I give Jaxon the necklace, and I have lived it, every single day of it --once Matthew dies I give Jaxon the necklace.
+Reliving it again and again --once Matthew dies I give Jaxon the necklace, so many times it had become like a thing already done.
+So, while this action I take hurts me deeply, costs me dearly, it hurts less, costs less than you might imagine.
+Especially if you will accept my offer of friendship, of companionship.
+Still, it is an action I have already taken a thousand times with you, with your response, the only unknown.
 I know it’s late, that I’ve intruded quite long enough, that we should go.”
-But I don’t.
+But I don’t go.
 I go quiet instead.
 It is a thing done.
 An action at last really taken.
 What now remains?
 His acceptance?
 His rejection?
 Jaxon is also quiet so, after some time, I assume more talking is necessary.

 “When I said he didn’t like talking about you that wasn’t quite true.
 He loved to reminisce, which means he talked whilst I sat, accolade-like, at his feet listening as he passed on to me all those memories he had collected while ‘retrieving the memories of the walls’.
-I have them in my mind, all filed away jukebox-like on CDs.
+I have them in my mind, all filed away like CDs in a jukebox.
 And in chronological order.
 Just ask me anything.
-No, no don’t, I’m tired, as I am sure you are too, and am nearly all talked out.
+No, no don’t, I’m tired, as I'm sure you are too, and am nearly all talked out.
 Bottom-line, he wanted me to care for you as he had so, he told all he could to endear you to me and now he’s sent me to you.
 Accept me as your friend; as possibly your sometimes companion.
 We’re all good with it, aren’t we?”
-And my others, Caillen, Jayden, Toby and Courtlan, raising their wine glasses, chime their Here!!
+And my others, Caillen, Jayden, Toby, and Courtlan, raising their wine glasses, chime their combined Here!!
 Here!!.

 “Maybe we could start slowly,” Jaxon says.
 Maybe have dinner tomorrow.
 You could tell me about your little Manhattan place--”

-“Keith sold it to us, you know, for some ridiculously low price because, for propriety’s sake, Matthew couldn’t will it to me.
+“Keith sold it to us, did you know, for some ridiculously low price since, for propriety’s sake, Matthew couldn’t will it to me.
 Imagine having that read out in their lawyer’s office in front of all the relatives.
-Whoa.
-And, as you may recall, for propriety’s sake, I didn’t even attend his funeral.”
+Whoa!
+And, as you may recall, for propriety’s sake, I didn’t even attend his funeral at Saint Patrick's.”

-“I looked for you but when I didn’t find you, I remember wondering what--”
+“I looked for you but when I didn’t find you, I remember wondering.”

-“We talked about it, Keith and I. He kind of wanted me there, but yeah, that would have just caused a scene or been a distraction or something else negative so, I said no. But still can you imagine how sweet about basically giving me our little place?
-Supreme generosity because he could’ve sold it for some serious big bucks but instead, knowing what it meant, Keith sold it to us, insisting on only a nominal amount.
+“We talked about it, Keith and I. He kind of wanted me there, but yeah, that would have just caused a scene or been a distraction ---Scandolous!!-- or something else negative so, I said no. But still can you imagine how sweet about basically giving me our little place?
 Supreme generosity.”

 “I would like very much to see it sometime when, maybe, you could tell me about some of the memories Matthew gave to you.
 Maybe we could start there.
 I’m an old man, Jamey--”